Projections of Education Statistics to 2028

 First-Time Freshmen Enrollment

 Figure 23.
-Actual and projected numbers for total first-time degree/certificate-seeking students in degree-granting postsecondary institutions, by sex: Fall 2003 through fall 2028
+Actual and projected numbers for total first-time degree/certificate- seeking students in degree-granting postsecondary institutions, by sex: Fall 2010 through fall 2030

-NOTE: Degree-granting institutions grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
+NOTE: Data represent the 50 states and the District of Columbia.
+Degree-granting institutions grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
+Actual data for Fall 2020 were not included in projection models.
 Some data have been revised from previously published figures.

 First-time freshmen fall enrollment